-Spring is a great time for California travel.
-The weather is not too hot (and we noticed it can be misty on the coast).
-There are absolutely no crowds yet.
+Spring is maybe the best time for California travel.
+The weather is not yet too hot (but it can be misty at times).

-Californian ice flower
+Californian ice plant

-Pigeon Point sea life, California Highway 1
+Pigeon Point sea life along California’s coastal highway 1

-A California seal off Pigeon Point
+A sleepy California seal off Pigeon Point

 A big black bird at Pigeon Point

-Californian water birds
+Californian water birds on Pacific Ocean rocks

 Ano Nuevo State Park

-A Californian elephant seal
+A huge Californian elephant seal

-Ano Nuevo State Park, California
+Ano Nuevo State Park ocean shore, California

-Information on Ano Nuevo State Park on the California Department of Parks and Recreation website.
+More information on Ano Nuevo State Park on the California Department of Parks and Recreation website.

 Natural Bridges State Beach